Optimal transport and dynamics of expanding circle maps acting on measures: First-order dynamics for general expanding maps

 \subsection{Proof of Theorem \ref{theo:expanding}}

 First, as in the case of $\Phi_{d\#}$, Lemma \ref{lemm:composition} shows that for $v\in L^2_0(\rho\lambda)$,

 where

 is the first term in the expression of $\mathscr{L}$.
-In words, each of the inverse image of $x$ gives a contribution to the local displacement of mass that is proportional to $v(y)$ and to $\rho(y)$.
+In words, each of the antecedents of $x$ gives a contribution to the local displacement of mass that is proportional to $v(y)$ and to $\rho(y)$.

-This seems very similar to the case of $\Phi_\#$, except that $\tilde{\mathscr{L}}$ need not map $L^2_0(\rho\lambda)$ to itself!
+This seems very similar to the case of $\Phi_{d\#}$, except that $\tilde{\mathscr{L}}$ need not to map $L^2_0(\rho\lambda)$ to itself!
 Let us stress, once again, that the condition that $v\in L^2_0(\rho\lambda)$ has mean zero is to be understood \emph{with respect to the uniform measure} $\lambda$, since it translates the \emph{metric} property of being (close to) the gradient of a smooth function.
 This does not prevent Equation \eqref{eq:tildoperator} to make sense, but shows that $\tilde{\mathscr{L}}v$ cannot be considered as the directional derivative of $\Phi_\#$ since it does not belong to $T_{\rho\lambda}=L^2_0(\rho\lambda)$.
 In fact, we shall see that there is another vector field, that lies in $L^2_0(\rho\lambda)$ and gives the same pushed measure (at least at order $1$).

 \begin{prop} Given $\tilde w\in L^2(\rho\lambda)$ and assuming that $\tilde w$ is $C^1$, there is a $C^1$ vector field $w\in L^2_0(\rho\lambda)$ such that $\wassd(\rho\lambda+t\tilde w,\rho\lambda+tw)=o(t)$.
 Moreover, $w$ is given by